As Big Ten football returns, mayors worry their cities are being used as test cases

 Said Rebecca Blank, the university chancellor, in a statement earlier this month, “I’ve said that our fans should think about all of our football games as away games this year.”
 Said Tony Evers, the Wisconsin governor, during a news conference Tuesday, “They should be thinking about watching the game at home alone or with the people that are living at their residence.”
 Say some: Good luck with that.

 Michigan State will host Rutgers on Saturday, and Aaron Stephens, the mayor of Michigan State’s 48,000-strong town of East Lansing, does wonder a few things about this near future.
 He was among 11 mayors who sent a letter to the Big Ten expressing concerns, on a week when a nearby county, Washtenaw, ordered University of Michigan students into a two-week stay-home order, which did not include the footballers who will play Saturday night at Minnesota.
+(The three Big Ten cities not represented in the letter were Champaign, Ill., Lincoln, Neb., and New Brunswick, N.J.)

 Stephens wonders about alumni: “It’s going to be interesting,” he said in a telephone interview, “to see if there is a large population that comes to the city to be in the presence of the game, even if they aren’t going to be at the game.”
 He wonders about restaurants and bars, which can operate at limited capacity and regulated queues and app reservations and masks required for walking from tables to restrooms, but might see difficult situations for put-upon employees: “You can imagine a situation where 30 people show up at a bar and they’re not wearing masks.”
 He wonders about the misanthropic party here and there: “Of course we’re going to break up the party, but the spread might have already happened.”